CL-Coder236/LMSRR/README.md

-# LMSRR
-Code base for "Learning Multi-Source and Robust Representations for Continual Learning".
+Code repository for LMSRR (Learning Multi-Source and Robust Representations for Continual Learning).
+The code will be made available upon publication.